Famous/lesson-carousel-starter-kit/README.md

 ## Explanation

-In the code above, note how the carousel constructor calls `.createContext()` on the `Famous` component and passes it a _CSS selector_ for the specific DOM element (in this case, the `'body'`) that we want to mount our app to.
+In the code above, note how the carousel constructor calls `.createScene()` on the `Famous` component and passes it a _CSS selector_ for the specific DOM element (in this case, the `'body'`) that we want to mount our app to.

-The context object (returned from `.createContext`) forms the base of the Famous [scene graph](#) and handles attaching our app to the DOM.
-Adding child nodes to the context -- extending the scene graph -- is the process by which we add visual elements to our app.
+The scene object (returned from `.createScene`) forms the base of the Famous scene graph and handles attaching our app to the DOM.
+Adding child nodes to the scene -- extending the scene graph -- is the process by which we add visual elements to our app.

 Pay attention to how the _root_ scene graph node gets passed as an argument to the HTMLElement component's constructor.
 This is how we _decorate_ our scene graph nodes with visual components.